Photo updated June 2012

 Last week I mentioned that if I could only eat one food, it would be cheese.
 Well, my second choice would be bread – and really, if I could just eat cheese and bread, then I’d be a very happy girl!!
-The biggest problem with being a bread lover – besides the fact that I’d be very overweight if I ate as much of it as I’d like to – is that it usually takes a lot of time to make.
+The biggest problem with being a bread lover – besides the fact that I’d probably weigh 1000 pounds if I ate as much of it as I’d like to – is that it usually takes a lot of time to make.
 Now that I’m a stay at home mom, I thought I’d have all the time in the world to bake and make bread, but most days, that is simply not the case.

 Now, this bread isn’t a “quick” bread, but it takes very little hands on time and is a cinch to make.
 And I love that it is very versatile – you can change up the herb mix to whatever you are feeling that day.
 In my bread, I used some herbs de provence and sprinkled the top with coarse sea salt and it was a lovely combination.
 This one will be a regular in our house!